Audrise/javaflood/README.md

     ```
 4. or you can use
     ```bash
-    python3 quickrun.py
+    python3 javaflood.py -load <config.json>
     ```
-    and don't forget to configure the attack on `quickrun.py`
+    and don't forget to configure the attack in `config.json`

 <br>